-#3) Customer to close the 4160-volt disconnect switch connecting to Substation A.
+#3) Customer to close the 4160-volt disconnect switch at Substation B connecting to Substation A.

 #4) Utility to open jumper at their 69,000-volt pole to de-energize 69,000-volt span into Substation B.

-#5) Contractor to install construction fence and barriers around 4160-volt riser structure that is to remain in service at Substation B.
+#5) Contractor to install construction fence around 4160-volt riser structure, which is to remain in service at Substation B.

 #6) Contractor to begin demolition and construction work at Substation B.

-#8) With all utility 69,000-volt incoming span restored and all equipment and facilities installed and tested, cutover of Substation B to service is to occur.
+#8) Cutover of Substation B to utility service, with the utility 69,000-volt incoming span restored and all equipment and facilities installed and tested.

-#9) Customer will de-energize the 4160-volt distribution line from Substation A and open the 4160-volt disconnect on the line at Substation B.
+#9) Customer to de-energize the 4160-volt distribution line from Substation A and open the 4160-volt disconnect on the Substation B line.

-#10) Contractor will make the connection of the new Substation B facilities to the new 4160-volt riser structure.
-Also, connect the existing incoming spans to the structure reconnected from the old termination structure.
+#10) Contractor to make the connection of the new Substation B facilities to the existing 4160-volt riser structure.
+Also, connect the existing incoming utility spans to the structure reconnected from the old termination structure.

-#11) Contractor to energize Substation B to feed Station B and C.
+#11) Contractor to energize Substation B to feed Stations B and C.